By Anjali Varma Desai, MD

 Peer Reviewed

 Pleasant fall weather was not the only visitor to New York last week.
-Major global dignitaries descended on midtown to convene the 69th Session of the …
+Major global dignitaries descended on midtown to convene the 69th Session of …

 Please enjoy this post from the archives, dated November 17, 2011